NikolayOskolkov/RNAseq_Forensics/README.md

 ## Training a baseline model
 RNAseq Forensics can be trained simply by memorizing tissues-specific genes.
 The procedure of extracting tissue-specific genes using GTEX data is explained in the `tissue_specific_genes/OrthologsFunction.Rmd` notebook.
-The prediction of the cross-tissues contamination is performed via a simple overlap computation between the tissue-specific gene sets and the most expressed genes in each sample.
+The prediction of the cross-tissues contamination for each sample is performed via the computation of a simple overlap between the tissue-specific gene sets and the most expressed genes in each sample.
 To predict contamination with the baseline model, you need to provide a gene expression matrix `merged_tissues_organisms_baseline.txt` and run the following command line:

     Rscript RNAseq_Forensics.R merged_tissues_organisms_baseline.txt